 Director, Sustainable Energy Policy and Technology

 Mr. Houssin became Director of Sustainable Energy Policy and Technology at the International Energy Agency on 1 December 2012.
-Previously, he served for five years as Director of Energy Markets and Security and head of the directorate’s predecessor, the Office of Oil Markets and Emergency Preparedness.
+Previously, he served for five years as Director of Energy Markets and Security.
 Before joining the International Energy Agency, Mr. Houssin, a French national, was Managing Director of BRGM, the French Geological Survey, with extensive management responsibilities over the 850-strong group.
 Previously he had a number of responsibilities in the French government, in particular as Director of Energy and Mineral Resources.

 Director, Energy Markets and Security